MicroStrategy/rest-api-docs/docs/common-workflows/create-and-import-migration-packages/view-newly-created-package.md

 ---
-title: Workflow Sample - View Content from a Newly Created Package
+title: Workflow sample - View content from a newly created package
-sidebar_label: View Content from a Newly Created Package
+sidebar_label: View content from a newly created package
 description: This workflow sample demonstrates how to view a newly created migration package using REST APIs.
 ---